 Who would want my information, and why?

-In highly competitive businesses, hackers may be looking for search patterns at competitor websites to try and steal their top customers or perhaps their marketing strategies.
+In highly competitive businesses, hackers may be looking for search patterns at competitor websites to try to steal their top customers or perhaps their marketing strategies.

 To avoid these situations and help keep things more secure for your website visitors, applying an SSL certificate to your website is the first step.